 And speaking as someone who has covered the U. S. Food and Drug Administration, or FDA, for more than a decade, I saw a lot of things about the way the product is being marketed that I suspect will definitely draw the agency’s ire in the future.

 But does that make the supplement unsafe for most people?
-Right now, the actual science does not support that.
+Not by a long shot.
+Right now, the actual science does not support the claim that the supplement or any ingredient in it could “cancel out” oral contraceptives.

 Moreman, D. (1998).
 Native American Ethnobotany.
 Timber Press.